Derivative Operators

 [add_boundary_constr::Bool = true])

-where technique is the indicated finite difference method to be applied and add_boundary_constr indicates if the finite difference equation corresponding to a boundary support should be included.
-Thus, for backward difference since corresponds to the terminal point and for forward difference this corresponds to the initial point.
+These are all first order methods in terms of truncation error.
+Moreover, they support derivatives of any order (except Central does not support odd orders greater than 1).
+The add_boundary_constr argument indicates if the finite difference equation corresponding to a boundary support should be included.
+Thus, for backward difference this corresponds to the terminal point and for forward difference this corresponds to the initial point.
 We recommend using add_boundary_constr = false when an final condition is given with a backward method or when an initial condition is given with a forward method.
 Note that this argument is ignored for central finite difference which cannot include any boundary points.

 Fields